blazorit-net/Blazorit/README.md

   "AllowedHosts": "*"
 }
 ```
+And copy this file to folder /Blazorit/tests/Blazorit.ConsoleApp/

-You have to change DefaultConnection string for your Database.
+For production: you have to change DefaultConnection string for your Database.
 Also, you can change SecurityKey in this file.

 Then, you need run command for migrations to your db:
 ```